KatePaulauskas/dog-grooming-salon/README.md

 If the user is logged in, there are two scenarios for the 'All Bookings' Page.

-* If a customer does not have any appointments scheduled yet, they are redirected to the 'All Bookings' Page, where it says that they have no appointments scheduled.
-They are presented with the 'Book Appointment' button underneath the notification:
+* If a customer does not have any appointments scheduled yet, they are redirected to the 'All Bookings' Page, where they are notified that they have no appointments scheduled yet.
+Customers are also presented with the 'Book Appointment' button underneath the notification:

 ![All Bookings Page - User With No Appointments](/media/all-bookings-page-user-has-no-appointments.jpeg)